rroethof/roethof.net/content/posts/2025/11/eus-digital-overreach-cbdc-chat-control/index.md

  * Compliance Burden & Technical Debt: We are tasked with implementing flawed, highly intrusive monitoring systems (Chat Control) and financially sensitive centralized architectures (CBDC) that are fundamentally incompatible with secure, privacy-by-design principles.
 This directly translates into high, non-productive workload and immense technical debt.

  * Ignored Warnings & Burnout Fuel: The political decision completely ignores the mountain of risk assessments and security warnings from cryptographers and security bodies.
-We are forced to build systems we *know* are dangerous—a perfect recipe for structural burnout among security teams.
+We are forced to build systems we *know* are dangerous, a perfect recipe for structural burnout among security teams.

- * The Digital Chains: This is the core of the problem: we're being ordered to forge our own digital chains—implementing and maintaining inherently insecure and complex systems because the political establishment prioritizes control over fundamental rights.
+ * The Digital Chains: This is the core of the problem: we're being ordered to forge our own digital chains, implementing and maintaining inherently insecure and complex systems because the political establishment prioritizes control over fundamental rights.

 For Citizens: This is not about progress or safety.
 It's about constructing the digital infrastructure for total control.
 Cash and E2EE are our last remaining bastions of digital freedom.
 The EU is actively dismantling them, brick by digital brick.